 The Prime areas of the EYFS are at the centre of early child development, laying the foundations for success.
 Given the right opportunities, a child’s brain rapidly makes the connections necessary for development in the Prime areas.
 Children instinctively seek out the opportunities they need, so your child is eager to learn about language in everything they do with you.

-Communication and Language is recognised as an essential foundation for children to develop well across other areas of learning.
+Communication and Language are recognised as an essential foundation for children to develop well across other areas of learning.
 Children who learn to understand and use more words in their early years are likely to do well as they continue on through school.
 There are several reasons why being able to communicate and use language well has a powerful effect on a child’s life and learning:

 - Communicating thoughts and feelings helps to build strong relationships with other people